tellerj/ollama-stack/project-plan/02-architecture-and-structure.md

     - Initializing and holding the `StackManager` instance.
     - Initializing and holding the `Display` handler instance.

-- **`display.py`**: The single source of truth for all user-facing output.
-This module abstracts the `rich` library to ensure a consistent look and feel across the entire application.
-It provides methods like `display.success()`, `display.error()`, `display.table()`, etc. It is the only module that should directly import `rich`.
+- **`display.py`**: The single source of truth for all user-facing output and logging configuration.
+This module is responsible for initializing the root logger and configuring a `RichHandler` to ensure all output—both direct and logged—is consistently styled.
+It provides methods for user-facing results (e.g., `display.success()`, `display.table()`) and is the only module that should directly import and configure `rich`.

 - **`config.py`**: The interface for all persistent configuration and state.
-    - **Reads/Writes `.ollama-stack.json`**: Manages the application's internal state.
-    - **Reads/Writes `.env`**: Manages the environment variables required by Docker Compose.
-This is the only module that directly interacts with these files.

-- **`stack_manager.py`**: The primary backend interface for all CLI commands.
-    - Orchestrates operations across different backend services (Docker, native APIs).
-    - Contains platform-specific logic (e.g., "on Mac, check the native Ollama API; on Linux, check the Docker container").
-    - Uses the `DockerClient` and `OllamaApiClient` to execute low-level tasks.
+It reads the base configuration from files and is responsible for applying any platform-specific overrides to the service registry (e.g., re-configuring the `ollama` service to be of type `native-api` on Apple Silicon).

+- **`stack_manager.py`**: A config-driven orchestrator that acts as the primary backend for all CLI commands.
+It iterates over the service registry from the `AppConfig` and delegates tasks to the appropriate client based on each service's configured `type` (e.g., 'docker', 'native-api').
+It contains no platform-specific logic itself, making it highly extensible.

 - **`docker_client.py`**: A low-level abstraction layer over the Docker Engine.
     - It is the only module that imports and uses the `docker` Python SDK.